Get your team started in minutes

 Tips on connecting to CloudWatch and setting up basic alerts so you know what’s going on inside your cluster.

-How to Use It ?
+How to Use Amazon EKS Clusters?

 Here’s how to work through this template straightforwardly: